 hosq is a cross-sector creative industries hub in Armenia, operating through a cluster-based structure.

-As a hub, hosq brings together artists, designers, producers, technologists, educators, independent studios, institutions, and local communities into shared processes of research, making, and learning.
+hosq brings together artists, designers, producers, technologists, educators, independent studios, institutions, and local communities into shared processes of research, making, and learning.
 Work at hosq begins with close engagement and conversation, followed by hypotheses tested through action, reflection, and iteration.

-Structured as a cluster organization, hosq initiates collaborations and connects local initiatives with international contexts, supporting the formation of long-term working relationships between people, institutions, and practices. hosq trusts these relationships to grow — staying involved when needed, and stepping back when it is time.
+Structured as a cluster organisation, hosq initiates collaborations and connects local initiatives with international contexts, supporting the formation of long-term working relationships between people, institutions, and practices. hosq operates as a growing network across multiple venues and platforms in Armenia and beyond, cultivating a safe and interdependent environment for experimentation, shared learning, and new professional roles.

 ecosystem &